kizu/kizu.ru/src/posts/2016-10-21-conditions-for-css-variables/index.en.md

 # Conditions for CSS Variables

-I'll start from this: [there are no](*not-those "There is a module named “[CSS Conditional Rules](https://www.w3.org/TR/css3-conditional/)”, but don't expect it to cover the CSS variables — it covers some at-rules stuff.
-There is even a [proposal](https://tabatkins.github.io/specs/css-when-else/) for `@when`/`@else` at-rules, which, again, do not anything in common with variables.") conditions in specs to use with [CSS variables](https://www.w3.org/TR/css-variables-1/).
+I'll start from this: there are no[^not-those] conditions in specs to use with [CSS variables](https://www.w3.org/TR/css-variables-1/).
 I think that this is a really big flaw in specs, as while variables already provide a lot of things that were not possible in any other way before, the absence of conditions is really frustrating, as there could be a lot of uses for them.

+[^not-those]: There is a module named [“CSS Conditional Rules”](https://www.w3.org/TR/css3-conditional/), but don't expect it to cover the CSS variables — it covers some at-rules stuff.
+There is even a [proposal](https://tabatkins.github.io/specs/css-when-else/) for `@when`/`@else` at-rules, which, again, do not anything in common with variables.

 But what if we'd need those imaginary conditional statements for our CSS variables _now_?
 Well, as with a lot of other CSS stuff, we can hack our way around for same cases.